robOcity/ai-course/course_objective.md

 3. Construct knowledge representations using logic (Synthesis)
 4. Use knowledge to answer questions and draw new conclusions (Application)
 5. Employ machine learning algorithms in artificially intelligent systems (Application)
-6. Solve problems with uncertainty information using Bayesian methods (Application)
+6. Operate probabilistically to make better choices than logic alone allows (Application)
-7. Assess how well artificially intelligent systems perform (Evaluation)
+7. Assess different performance measures effect on agent behavior (Evaluation)
 8. Examine the ethical implications of a artificially intelligent systems (Analysis)